Fair Labor Standards Act (FLSA)

 State compensatory time (state comp time) is awarded if an employee hasn’t worked over 40 hours, but the total hours worked and hours of paid leave or holiday pay exceed 40 hours.
 State comp time is 1 hour of time for every hour over 40 (combined work and paid absence) in a workweek.

 Your department will determine whether overtime pay or compensatory time off is given for overtime hours.
-To change comp time from banked to paid or vice versa, an employee or their manager, timekeeper or HR contact can go to the employee's worker profile and click on the Actions button, scroll over Personal Data, and click on Edit Other IDs.
+To change comp time from banked to paid or vice versa, the employee’s HR Hub Contact can go to the employee’s worker profile and click on the Actions button, scroll over Personal Data, and click on Edit Other IDs.

 To register for TrainTraq courses, visit TrainTraq in your Single Sign On (SSO) menu.